-- DWELLING UNIT A room or group of rooms within a building that constitutes a residence of one single family with facilities for living, sleeping, cooking and eating. - DWELLING, ATTACHED A dwelling unit attached to one or more other dwelling units by a continuous vertical party wall extending from basement or cellar to roof, without openings except for utilities. - DWELLING, DETACHED A dwelling unit that has no structural connection (such as roof, wall or floor) in common with any other dwelling unit. - DWELLING, MULTIPLE A building containing three or more dwelling units. - DWELLING, ONE-FAMILY A detached building used for a single dwelling unit, including a modular home at least 22 feet wide when placed on a permanent foundation but excluding a mobile home. - DWELLING, TWO-FAMILY A detached building used for two dwelling units, including modular homes when at least 22 feet wide and placed on a permanent foundation but excluding a mobile home. - ACCESSORY DWELLING A secondary dwelling unit, with separate kitchen facilities, located on the same lot as a detached dwelling. - ACCESSORY DWELLING, INTERNAL An accessory dwelling created within an existing detached dwelling. - ACCESSORY DWELLING, ATTACHED An accessory dwelling created in whole or in part by an addition to an existing detached dwelling. - ACCESSORY DWELLING, DETACHED An accessory dwelling located on the same lot but having no structural connection to the principal dwelling. - GUEST HOUSE An accessory building located on the same lot but having no structural connection to the principal dwelling and used as living quarters, without kitchen facilities, for non-paying guests or domestic help. - EARTH Any material of which the ground is composed, including but not limited to soil, loam, sand, gravel, rock, stone, and clay. - EASEMENT A right or privilege, recognized by law, of a person, group or entity to use or occupy the land of another for a specific purpose usually specified in the grant of the easement. - EDUCATION CENTER A building affiliated with an academic institution or used for educational purposes and containing classrooms, training rooms, assembly rooms, conference rooms and administrative offices (does not include schools).
+DWELLING UNIT - A room or group of rooms within a building that constitutes a residence of one single family with facilities for living, sleeping, cooking and eating.

+DWELLING, ATTACHED - A dwelling unit attached to one or more other dwelling units by a continuous vertical party wall extending from basement or cellar to roof, without openings except for utilities.

+DWELLING, DETACHED - A dwelling unit that has no structural connection (such as roof, wall or floor) in common with any other dwelling unit.

+DWELLING, MULTIPLE - A building containing three or more dwelling units.

+DWELLING, ONE-FAMILY - A detached building used for a single dwelling unit, including a modular home at least 22 feet wide when placed on a permanent foundation but excluding a mobile home.

+DWELLING, TWO-FAMILY - A detached building used for two dwelling units, including modular homes when at least 22 feet wide and placed on a permanent foundation but excluding a mobile home.

+ACCESSORY DWELLING - A secondary dwelling unit, with separate kitchen facilities, located on the same lot as a detached dwelling.

+ACCESSORY DWELLING, INTERNAL - An accessory dwelling created within an existing detached dwelling.

+ACCESSORY DWELLING, ATTACHED - An accessory dwelling created in whole or in part by an addition to an existing detached dwelling.

+ACCESSORY DWELLING, DETACHED - An accessory dwelling located on the same lot but having no structural connection to the principal dwelling.

+GUEST HOUSE - An accessory building located on the same lot but having no structural connection to the principal dwelling and used as living quarters, without kitchen facilities, for non-paying guests or domestic help.

+- EARTH Any material of which the ground is composed, including but not limited to soil, loam, sand, gravel, rock, stone, and clay. - EASEMENT A right or privilege, recognized by law, of a person, group or entity to use or occupy the land of another for a specific purpose usually specified in the grant of the easement. - EDUCATION CENTER A building affiliated with an academic institution or used for educational purposes and containing classrooms, training rooms, assembly rooms, conference rooms and administrative offices (does not include schools).
-ELECTRIC VEHICLE (EV) - A motor vehicle containing a battery powered electric motor as a means of propulsion.

-- ELECTRIC VEHICLE CHARGING STATION (EVCS) A parking space with the necessary apparatus (such as pylons, stanchions, conductors, connectors, attachment plugs, and all other necessary fittings and devices) for transferring electrical energy to an electric vehicle. - LEVEL 1 EVCS A 110 to 120-volt alternating current (AC) connected to a 20 Ampere or higher capacity circuit.
-[Level 1 charging generally adds between 3 and 5 miles of range per hour of charge] - LEVEL 2 EVCS A 208 to 240 volt alternating current (AC) connected to a 40 Ampere or higher capacity circuit.
-[Level 2 charging generally adds between 12 and 80 miles of range per hour of charge] - LEVEL 3 EVCS A 208-480 Volt direct current (DC) charger with 70 Ampere or higher capacity service.
-[Level 3 charging generally adds between 180 and 1,200 miles of range per hour of charge] - EVCS INSTALLED A designated Level 2 EVCS with equipment installed and operational.

-EVCS READY - A designated EVCS which is provided with a minimum Level 2 EVCS or higher capacity to terminate in a junction box or 240-volt outlet at the parking space location.

-EVCS CAPABLE - Electrical panel capacity, breaker service, and raceways or conduits to the parking space location to support eventual installation of Level 2 EVCS or higher capacity.

-- EROSION The detachment and movement of soil or rock fragments or the wearing away of the land surface by water, wind, ice or gravity. - EXCAVATION The severance from the earth's surface or removal from the ground of soil, loam, sand, gravel, clay, rock, topsoil or any other earth material. - FAMILY One or more persons occupying a single housekeeping unit and using common cooking facilities, provided that unless all members are related by blood, marriage, legal adoption or legal guardianship, no such family shall contain more than six persons.
+EROSION - The detachment and movement of soil or rock fragments or the wearing away of the land surface by water, wind, ice or gravity.

+EXCAVATION - The severance from the earth's surface or removal from the ground of soil, loam, sand, gravel, clay, rock, topsoil or any other earth material.

+FAMILY - One or more persons occupying a single housekeeping unit and using common cooking facilities, provided that unless all members are related by blood, marriage, legal adoption or legal guardianship, no such family shall contain more than six persons.